joinpursuit/Pursuit-Core-iOS/lessons/strings/README.md

-#Standards:
+# Standards
-Understand and use fundemental data types
+Understand and use fundamental data types

-#Objectives
+# Objectives
 Students will be able to:
 * Concatenate strings
 * Print the characters from a string